discord-net/Discord.Net/docs/guides/getting_started/intro.md

 ### Creating a logging method

 Before we create and configure a Discord client, we will add a method to handle Discord.Net's log events.
+Check the concept of [logging data].

 To allow agnostic support of as many log providers as possible, we log information through a `Log` event with a proprietary `LogMessage`